minekube/connect/.web/docs/guide/advertising.md

 # Advertising Channels for Your Server

 _Discovering and advertising your server is an important part of growing your community.
-The [Connect Network](/guide/#the-connect-network) provides a ways to advertise your servers to players._
+The [Connect Network](/guide/#the-connect-network) provides ways to advertise your servers to players._

 ## Browser Hub
 <VPBadge>Always Free</VPBadge>